 Lap once around Ocean Drive

-Having developed out of cropland and mangroves into the colorful 1st street to 15th street stretch of glam, Ocean Drive draws in crowds with art deco buildings and palm tree aesthetics.
+Having developed out of cropland and mangroves into the colorful 1st street to 15th street stretch of glam, Ocean Drive draws in crowds with its art deco buildings and palm tree aesthetics.

 Cruise along South Beach

-Featuring celebrity-chef restaurants, nightlife that marks Miami is prime spring break location, art deco architecture and generous ivory beaches, this one stop will have you out from dawn to dusk and back to dawn.
+Featuring celebrity-chef restaurants, nightlife that marks Miami as a prime spring break location, art deco architecture, and warm ivory beaches, this neighborhood will have you out from dawn to dusk and back to dawn.

 Explore Everglades National Park

-If you have ever fantasized about tearing through down like an agent on a mission or escaping from a heist, the Dezer collection is the garage of your dreams.
+If you have ever fantasized about tearing through down like an agent on a mission or escaping from a heist, the Miami Auto Museum at the Dezer Collection in North Miami is the garage of your dreams.

-Paddle at Oleta River State Park
+See the Nature Trails at Oleta River State Park

 Hang around Hollywood Beach Boardwalk

-Detour to John Pennekamp Coral Reef State Park
+Pay a Visit to John Pennekamp Coral Reef State Park